-For development grants up to £250,000, we will pay your grant in three instalments:
+We will pay your grant in three instalments:

-- 1. we will give you 50% of the grant up-front - 2. once you have spent the first half of your total eligible project costs, we will give you the next 30% - 3. we will pay the final 20% of your grant when you have finished your project and sent us a final completion report, project evaluation and proof you have acknowledged your grant
+- 1. we will give you 50% of the grant up-front - once you have spent the first half of your total eligible project costs, we will give you the next 30% - 3. we will pay the final 20% of your grant when you have finished your project and sent us a final completion report, project evaluation and proof you have acknowledged your grant

-For development grants over £250,000 and for all delivery grants we will make payments in arrears.
-We will also hold the last 10% of your grant until we are satisfied that the project is complete, that the grant has been spent appropriately, and you have sent us your evaluation report and proof of your acknowledgement of the funding.
+We will hold the last 20% of your grant until we are satisfied that the project is complete, that the grant has been spent appropriately, and you have sent us your evaluation report and proof of your acknowledgement of the funding.